 In more severe cases, amputation may be required.

 When to Contact a Medical Professional

-Call your health care provider if you have had an injury and have severe swelling or pain that does not improve with pain medications.
+Contact your provider right away if you have had an injury and have severe swelling or pain that does not improve with pain medicines.

-If you wear a cast, be aware of the risk of swelling.
-See your health care provider or go to the emergency room if pain under the cast increases, even after you have taken pain medicines and raised the area.
+If you wear a cast, see your provider or go to the emergency room if pain under the cast increases, even after you have taken pain medicines and raised the area.

 Fracture - compartment syndrome; Surgery - compartment syndrome; Trauma - compartment syndrome; Muscle bruise - compartment syndrome; Fasciotomy - compartment syndrome